Home >> Gooden >>

 Some bookplates designed by Stephen Gooden

 Stephen Gooden (1892-1955) was an artist and engaver, mainly on copper.
-I have proofs of 29 of the 43 bookplates that he designed, which are shown below in chronological order.
+I have proofs of 35 of the 50 bookplates, book labels, devices and coats of arms that he designed.
+The bookplates and book labels are shown below in chronological order.
 I have also created a list of his bookplates, with a link to an image of each plate, if I don't have it and can find one.

 Goodens' designs for bookplates issued before 1944 are reproduced in the book by Campbell Dodgson, The Iconography of the engravings of Stephen Gooden (Elkin Matthews, London).
-I know of no complete catalogue of his bookplate designs, but there may be one.
+There is a newer catalogue, not yet published, by Duncan Andrews, a collector of Gooden's work.
+I have seen it at Yale University and transcribed it from hand-written sheets.
+I have added Duncan Andrews' catalogue numbers with the letters DA.

-All bookplates shown below are in proportion to each other based on the dimensions of the plate if there is a plate mark, or the size of the image if there is no plate mark.
+All bookplates are shown in roughly in proportion to each other based on the dimensions of the plate if there is a plate mark, or the size of the image if there is no plate mark.

 Date: 1923